+Most kinds of types of heated clothing are made for your feet and hands.
 In severe cold, your extremities are the most likely parts to suffer frostbite.
 The cold does terrible things to the body’s blood circulation.
-Because of this, there are several heated boot liners, socks, mittens and gloves available right now.
+Because of this, there are several heated boot liners, socks, mittens, and gloves available right now.

 Of course, you can also get heated torso items such as leggings, jackets, and vests (that provide vital core heat to your mid-section).

-Technologically, heated clothing items are either powered electrically, chemically and stored heat
+Technologically, heated clothing items are either powered electrically, chemically, and stored heat.

 Battery-heated clothing items are often classified according to their battery system.
 We have numerous types of heated clothing in the market.
 However, the most popular ones are 5, 7.4, and 12-volt batteries.